We specialise in work personality test designs. Hence, we offer both personality designs for assessment and for development purposes.

 A sten score of 8, 9 or 10 should be treated with caution and the respondent questioned accordingly at the interview stage – to validate their personality profile.
 The key point being that an extreme Social Desirability score indicates the respondent may be trying to distort their results by answering in an overly positive manner.
 As with any personality scale individuals have different social desirable tendencies so it’s difficult to distinguish genuine responses (for such positive attributes) from respondents intentionally distorting their answers.

-A high Social Desirability score could reflect preferred behavioural style – it certainly does not prove the respondent is lying / faking.
-This reinforces the need to validate any personality test profile with a follow-up interview, in this case to probe for interview evidence of such positive attributes.
+A high Social Desirability score could reflect preferred behavioural style.
+In our opinion, it does not prove the respondent is lying / faking.
+This reinforces the need to validate any personality test profile with a follow-up interview.
+Then, to probe for interview evidence of such positive attributes.

 Using Social Desirability as a personality scale

 In our opinion, I have never told a lie, is one good example.
 Everyone has lied at some point.
-So denying this is to answer in a socially desirable way.
-In fact, “Social desirability” describes two things:
+So, denying this is to answer in a socially desirable way.
+In fact, in our opinion, “Social desirability” describes two things:

 - The tendency to exaggerate positive behaviours when answering a personality questionnaire.
 There is a tendency for a small percentage of personality questionnaire respondents to agree with seemingly desirable questions.

-- It also describes the moderation of negative behaviours; to disagree with socially undesirable questions (Zickar & Gibby, 2006).
+- It also describes the moderation of negative behaviours.
+In other words, to disagree with socially undesirable questions (Zickar & Gibby, 2006).

 It is therefore best practise in popular personality questionnaire design to use a Social Desirability scale to address such faking issues.